 - jellybeans (I get the biggest, cheapest ones I can find at the Dollar Tree.

 - Peeps (I personally hate Peeps.
 Too sweet!
-But kids love them so get a variety.)
+Fortunately, most kids love them so get a variety.)

 - Waxed paper or a paper plate for your building surface.

 Students are challenged to build a tower as high as they can using only full plastic Easter Eggs and dough.
-It takes them a while to figure out that they need a very solid base to make the tower sturdy enough to give it any height.
+It seems easy enough.
+However, it takes them a while to figure out that they need a very solid base to make the tower sturdy enough to give it any height.
 I like to let them figure this out on their own.
 It’s tougher than it looks, but it’s also tons of fun.